INFO490/assignments/hw6/hw6.markdown

 ### Installing SQLite

-To install SQLite 3 in Ubuntu, use the following command:
+To install _SQLite 3_ in Ubuntu, use the following command:

     $ sudo apt-get install sqlite3

 ### Problem 1.
 SQLite from Command Line

-- Grab the template:

 #### Overview

-In this problem, we will use the SQLite command line tool to perform some simple database tasks.
-There are two ways to use the SQLite command line tool.
+In this problem, we will use the _SQLite_ command line tool to perform some simple database tasks.
+There are two ways to use the _SQLite_ command line tool.
 You can either simply do

     $ sqlite3 mydatabase.db
     SQLite version 3.8.5 2014-06-04 14:06:34
     Enter ".help" for usage hints.
     sqlite>

-which brings up the sqlite prompt, where you can interactively enter SQL commands line by line; or you can write an SQL script in text file format (e.g. `census.sql`), and run it from the command line with
+which brings up an interactive prompt, where you can enter SQL commands line by line; or you can write an SQL script in text file format (e.g. `census.sql`), and run it from the command line with

     $ sqlite3 mydatabase.db < census.sql